serek4/H4AsyncMQTT/docs/pl.md

 The ***ONLY*** correct data type for the data on ESP8266 / ESP32 is `uint8_t` (or `byte`) and thus the correct type for a pointer to that data is  `uint8_t*`.

-Given that PangolinMQTT allows for much bigger payloads than most other libraries (up to 0.5* the amount of the free heap) its defintion is `size_t`.
+Given that H4AsyncMQTT allows for much bigger payloads than most other libraries (up to 0.5* the amount of the free heap) its defintion is `size_t`.

 ---